anomal/BitcoinColdWallet/readme.md

 ## Overview

 ### Receiving Bitcoins from the AP into a Cold Storage Wallet
-1. Download open source code for generating an offline Bitcoin wallet, e.g., “Paper wallet” JavaScript code from bitaddress.org.
-Have developers review the code.
-This is a one-time activity.
-2. Using a USB thumb drive, copy the open source program to a newly imaged, clean computer that is not and has never been connected to the Internet.
-Run the program using custom entropy as input to generate an offline, cold storage wallet consisting of a private key and bitcoin address.
-The private key should never leave this computer.
-If the private key is exposed, someone can steal all the bitcoins from the corresponding bitcoin wallet.
-3. Copy the bitcoin address only to a USB thumb drive and move it to a computer connected to the Internet.
-4. Provide the bitcoin address to the Authorized Participant (AP), who can deposit bitcoins into the bank's bitcoin address by broadcasting the signed transaction to the nodes.
-Review the public blockchain to confirm that the correct number of bitcoins have been transferred to the bank's bitcoin address.
-Once this is done, deliver the Bitcoin ETF creation unit to the Authorized Participant.
+1. Generate private key + Bitcoin address (public key + network details) pair offline.
+This is your cold storage wallet.
+2. Provide cold storage wallet address to the Authorized Participant (AP).
+3. AP sends bitcoins to the cold storage wallet address by executing the transaction on the blockchain.
+The cold storage wallet does not need to be connected to the blockchain for it to receive bitcoins, because the public ledger keeps track of each bitcoin’s owner.

 ### Withdrawing Bitcoins from the Cold Storage Wallet
-1. Authorized Participant delivers the Bitcoin ETF creation unit to the bank.
+1. Create an online watch wallet with the imported cold storage wallet address to track the wallet’s contents.
-2. Create an unsigned transaction to send bitcoins from the bank's bitcoin address to the AP's bitcoin address.
-You must spend almost all the bitcoins in the set, as the remainder would go to the miners as the transaction fee.
-Using a USB thumb drive, copy the unsigned transaction to the offline computer that has the cold storage wallet.
+2. The watch wallet creates a raw, unsigned transaction to send bitcoins from the cold storage wallet to the AP.
+(You must spend almost all the bitcoins in the set, as the remainder would go to the miners as the transaction fee.)
-3. On the offline computer with the cold storage wallet, sign the transaction using the private key.
-Copy the signed transaction to the USB thumb drive and transfer it to an online computer.
+3. Transfer the raw, unsigned transaction to an offline, air-gapped computer that has the cold storage wallet, including the private key.
-4. Broadcast the raw signed transaction to the nodes using a website for broadcasting Bitcoin transactions.
+4. The offline, cold storage wallet signs the raw transaction using its private key.
-5. Wait for the transaction to be mined, and confirm it by viewing the public Bitcoin blockchain.
+5. Online, broadcast the signed, raw transaction onto a Bitcoin transaction broadcast site.
+The blockchain will execute the transaction, and the AP will receive their bitcoins.

 ## bitcoin-cli implementation
 ### Watch wallet